-- The determination of the Company's general policies and strategies, as well as the Company's corporate governance policy. - The formulation and approval of the annual accounts and any other report or information required by law. - The approval of the financial information listed companies must periodically disclose.
-The determination of the Rick Control and Management Policy, including tay.

-The determination of the Risk Control and Management Policy, including tax risks, and the supervision of internal information and control systems.

-• The supervision of the effective functioning and performance of the delegated bodies, including the Audit and Risk Management Committee, and designated executives.
+- The determination of the Company's general policies and strategies, as well as the Company's corporate governance policy. - The formulation and approval of the annual accounts and any other report or information required by law. - The approval of the financial information listed companies must periodically disclose. - The determination of the Risk Control and Management Policy, including tax risks, and the supervision of internal information and control systems. - The supervision of the effective functioning and performance of the delegated bodies, including the Audit and Risk Management Committee, and designated executives.